MethodsDev/LongReadAlignmentAssembler/docs/methods_comprehensive.md

 We developed LongReadAlignmentAssembler (LRAA), a reference-guided method for transcript isoform discovery and quantification from long-read RNA sequencing data.
 LRAA reconstructs full-length transcript isoforms by constructing a splice graph from read-supported exons and introns, enumerating read-consistent paths through this graph, and selecting high-confidence isoforms via iterative best-path extraction.
 Isoform abundances are estimated using an expectation-maximization algorithm that resolves ambiguous read assignments.

+LRAA operates in three modes: (1) annotation-free isoform discovery and quantification, requiring only aligned reads and a reference genome; (2) reference annotation-guided isoform discovery and quantification, where known gene models inform splice-graph construction and filtering; and (3) quantification-only mode, where isoform discovery is bypassed and reads are directly assigned to provided reference isoforms for abundance estimation via EM.

 LRAA was primarily developed for PacBio HiFi data, which provides high base accuracy (>99%) and enables precise inference of transcription start sites (TSS) and polyadenylation (PolyA) sites from read termini.
 The method operates in HiFi mode (`--HiFi` flag) for PacBio datasets, activating stringent filtering parameters optimized for high-accuracy reads.
 LRAA also supports Oxford Nanopore (ONT) data in default mode, which relaxes filtering thresholds to accommodate higher sequencing error rates.
 Unless otherwise noted, parameter values and algorithmic decisions described below reflect HiFi mode configuration.

 ## Input and Preprocessing